 A. Trade Discount

 A trade discount is a reduction in the listed price of goods offered by a seller to customers, usually based on bulk purchases or business relationships.
-It is deducted before recording a transaction and does not appear in financial statements.
+It is deducted before recording a transaction and does not appear in the financial statements because revenue is recognized net of such deductions.

 Example: A company selling goods worth $10,000 offers a 10% trade discount.
 The final invoice amount will be: